 The service_locator and locator_endpoint plug-ins are optionally used alongside the wsdl_publish plug-in.
-IONA strongly recommends using the wsdl publish plug-in when working with the locator.
+The wsdl_publish plug-in is strongly recommended when working with the locator.

 How do the plug-ins interact?

 In the examples in this book and in locator demonstration code, the locator service plug-in is deployed in an Artix container.
 Although it can be deployed in any Artix process, the recommended approach is to use the container.
 The Artix container and plug-in architecture is described in "Deploying Services in an Artix Container" in Configuring and Deploying Artix Solutions, C++ Runtime.